AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/redirects.md

 ### 2. Dedicated handleRedirectObservable component
 - MSAL Angular 2.x provides a dedicated redirect component that can be incorporated into your application.
 We recommend bootstrapping this alongside `AppComponent` in your application on the `app.module.ts`, as this will handle all redirects without your components needing to subscribe to `handleRedirectObservable()` manually.
-- Pages that wish to perform user account functions following redirects should subscribe to **INSERT EVENTS**.
+- Pages that wish to perform user account functions following redirects should subscribe to the `inProgress$` subject, filtering for `InteractionStatus.None`.
+This will ensure that there are no interactions in progress when performing user account functions.

 msal.redirect.component.ts
 ```js